Skip to content

 Ticket outcomes

-Each ticket escrows a fixed stake (MVP: exactly 1 token) at commit time.
+Each ticket escrows a fixed stake at commit time.

 After the oracle publishes the pulse and the reveal window closes, each ticket is classified as:

-LOSE Valid reveal, and guess_bit != target_bit User can claim 0 tokens
+LOSE Valid reveal, and guess_bit != target_bit stake is burned during token settlement (payout = 0)

-NO‑REVEAL No valid reveal by the reveal deadline (or invalid reveal) Stake is forfeited (policy-routed)
+NO-REVEAL No valid reveal by the reveal deadline stake is burned during token settlement (payout = 0)

 This is the core experimental unit: a Bernoulli trial under a strict anti-leakage commit–reveal schedule.